FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Checkmate=Appears in the box of a game if you end a game by checkmate.

-Stalemate=If you don't know what this rule is, see http://www.chessvariants.org/d.chess/matefaq.html.
+Stalemate=If you do not know what this rule is, see http://www.chessvariants.org/d.chess/matefaq.html.
 Appears in the box of a game if you end a game by stalemate.
 Please use the official term used by your country's or locale's chess federation or club.

 White=The mouseover text of the White King button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.